 - FIAV shall publish a newsletter concerning its activities at least once a year for the benefit of its Members, which may be freely reproduced.
 The General Assembly may initiate or authorize other publications.

-- The General Assembly may initiate or authorize other symbols for FIAV.
+- The General Assembly may adopt Officer flags and other symbols for FIAV.

-- The General Assembly establishes the terms of the dissolution.
+- The General Assembly may dissolve FIAV and establish the terms of the dissolution.

 Adopted September 27, 1989 by the Eleventh Session of the General Assembly held during the Thirteenth International Congress of Vexillology at Ballarat, Victoria, Australia.